jwoehr/goublu/README.md

 	* Ublu prompts for a password when an AS400 object is created with an invalid password and does not echo.
 However, Goublu **will indeed echo the password** even though Ublu's password prompt says the password will not be echoed.
 * Trivial
-	* If the input line is longer than the view, the control key movements and deletes are a little erratic, e.g, you might have to do Ctl-a Ctl-k a few times to clear the line.
+	* Command lines longer that the view width of the input line behave erratically in response to edit commands.
 	* On Mac OS X in Terminal, mouse actions fill the input line with escape sequences and do not otherwise work.

-Jack Woehr 2017-06-18
+Jack Woehr 2017-06-26